mindrunner/docker-android-sdk/README.md

 <!-- ANNOUNCEMENT -->
 ## Announcement
 ### Builds
- * The build was fully migrated from gitlab to github.
-We are using actions now to build and tag the images.
-The main image tags did not change (see below), Commit/Tag/PR image tags, however, are slightly different.
+ * The build pipeline was migrated to github actions. (see below for available tags)
- * Automated builds happen weekly as well as on push/merge to master.
+ * Nightly build are suffixed with the date

 ### Major Changes
  * JDK was upgraded from 11 to 17